Bachelor of Speech and Language Pathology with Honours

 First Professional Year courses focus on speech and language development and disorders, evidence-based practice and audiology.
-You have the opportunity for practical experience, working with a range of clients (which represents up to 25% of the year's work).
+You have the opportunity for practical experience, working with a range of clients.

 In the Third Professional Year you take more advanced courses and research work is also included.
 About half of your year will be based in the field, with you spending more time taking responsibility for the assessment of clients and the planning, management and evaluation of therapy programmes.

 Fieldwork accounts for about 25% of the year's work in the second year, 30% in the third and 50% in the final year.
 You have the opportunity to undertake work with people of all ages at clinics in Christchurch and throughout New Zealand and overseas.